 The two female staff members in the SDGs department are now able to speak with confidence about their efforts, and the SDGs perspective has been applied to other work, giving them new perspectives.
 This is another welcome outcome."

-These are the educational materials for the SDGs educational trip program.
+This is the teaching material for the SDGs learning trip program.

 If you click on the cover of the teaching materials you can view the contents, so please take a look